Scroll Top

 We assume you already get enough omega-6s.
 Here are foods to boost your omega-3s: for EPA and DHA, eat 4 ounces of cold-water, fatty fish like herring, sardines, mackerel, salmon, halibut, tuna, or swordfish twice a week.
 Use this calculator to find fish lowest in mercury but high in omega-3s.
 For ALA, try more flax seed, hemp oil, and walnuts.

-If you decide to supplement, make sure to get one made with small fish (like sardines and anchovies) to avoid the toxin accumulation that happens with big fish.
+Make sure to choose a product made with small fish (like sardines and anchovies) to avoid the toxin accumulation that happens with bigger fish.
 Also, be sure to get the triglyceride form — many products use the ester ethyl form, which is like a concentrate and should be avoided.
 The product should have both EPA and DHA.
 As with all supplements, choose a product that has been third-party tested and uses non-GMO ingredients.

 SAFETY AND DOSAGE